 Prepper Press has published a number of survival manuals for preppers.

 2. Books by Survivalists

 What?
-I just told you half the so called survival books out there are worthless.
-Well yea they are, but there are good ones too (One good book on Emergency Preparedness is “Making The Best of Basics” by James Talmage Stevens).
+I just told you half the so-called survival books out there are worthless.
+Well yea they are, but there are good ones too (One good book on Emergency Preparedness is Making The Best of Basics by James Stevens).
 You should read books by other survivalists but only if you know them.
-I don’t mean you have to be on a first name basis, just know of them.
+I don’t mean you have to be on a first-name basis, just know of them.
 Know their reputation.
 What are their credentials that might lend to survival knowledge?
 Do they have a website or blog on which they write useful and intelligent articles?
 Has another survivalist that you trust recommended the book to you?

 I have found that a good rule of thumb is avoid any so called survival book that Barnes and Noble will put on a display just to draw your attention to the title.
 The SHTF Ultimate Survivors Guide to Zombie Killing and the Armageddon.
 You know the kind of books I am talking about.